Dutch "disappointed" at Iceland vote

 The Netherlands expressed disappointment Sunday at Icelandic voters' rejection of a deal to compensate it for the 2008 collapse of Icesave bank, saying the matter was now "in the hands of justice".

-Dutch Finance Minister Jan Kees de Jager was "very disappointed" by the resounding "no" in Saturday's referendum on repaying the Netherlands and Britain 3.9 billion euros ($5.6 billion).
+Dutch Finance Minister Jan Kees de Jager was "very disappointed" by the outcome of Saturday's Icelandic referendum on repaying the Netherlands and Britain 3.9 billion euros ($5.6 billion)

-The matter will now be left to the European Free Trade Association (EFTA) court, which plays the role of the European Court of Justice for European Economic Area members Iceland, Liechtenstein and Norway, said the ministry.
+The Netherlands was now waiting for the case to be brought before the European Free Trade Association (EFTA) court, which plays the role of the European Court of Justice for European Economic Area members Iceland, Liechtenstein and Norway, said the ministry.

-The debt concerns money that Britain and the Netherlands put up to compensate 340,000 of their citizens who lost money when Icesave, an online bank, went under at the height of the global financial crisis.
+Britain and the Netherlands spent 3.9 billion euros ($5.6 billion) compensating 340,000 of their citizens who lost money when Icesave, an online bank, went under at the height of the global financial crisis.

 © 2011 AFP